Preocts/python-src-template/CONTRIBUTING.md

 This repo is setup with a `.pre-commit-config.yaml` with the expectation that any code submitted for review already passes all selected pre-commit checks.

----

-## Error: File "setup.py" not found

-Update `pip` to at least version 22.3.1